- Home

 To backup Mac to Google Drive, just follow the steps below:

-Step 4.
-Enter your email address and click the Next button to log in to your Google Drive account.
+Step 2.
+Click Sign in with browser to log in to your Google Drive account.

-Step 5.
-Next, you can choose Mac files that need to be backed up to Google Drive, and if you're using Google Photos, you can check Update photos and videos to Google Photos.
+Step 3.
+Next, you can click Add folder on the My Computer page to choose Mac files that need to be backed up to Google Drive.

 Backing up Mac to iCloud is a very common need for users who are using Mac desktop or laptop.
 If you don’t want to pay for iCloud storage, you’d better turn off iCloud Photo Library and Desktop & Documents Folders, because it occupies too much space on your iCloud.
 Also, you can use other cloud storage as alternative, such as Google Drive, Dropbox, OneDrive, and more.